-Senior Administrative Council
+Senior Administrative Committee

-The Senior Administrative Council (SAC) is made up of Associate Deans from Academic, Clinical, Research and Student Affairs.
 The SAC reviews any SPC recommendations regarding student academic and professional progress.
 As part of the comprehensive review, the SAC will determine whether or not to uphold, adjust or deny SPC recommendations.
 The SAC has broad authority to review student records as part of any final decision.

 The role of the SAC includes but is not limited to adjudicating recommendations on student performance from the SPC.
-Membership includes representation by the Associate Deans from each of the following: Academic Affairs, Clinical Affairs, Student Affairs, and Research.

-Professionalism, Academics and Clinical Committee
+Professionalism, Academics and Clinical Committee (PACC)

-The Professionalism, Academics and Clinical Committee (PACC) is a committee made up of College faculty and staff charged with being the primary team for proactively identifying at-risk students and developing the interventions in order to assist students who are struggling.
+The Professionalism, Academics and Clinical Committee (PACC) is a committee made up of Noorda-COM faculty and staff charged with being the primary team for proactively identifying at-risk students and developing the interventions in order toassist students who are struggling.

 The PACC committee will review a student's academic record as part of their charge.
-In addition, the committee will review all qualitative and/or quantitative data and information about the student's co- curricular experience, as well as any information that is available about any personal extenuating circumstances impacting the student's academic success.
+In addition, the committee will review all qualitative and/or quantitative data and information about the student's co-curricular experience, as well as any information that is available about any personal extenuating circumstances impacting the student's academic success.

 As a part of this comprehensive review, the PACC will make recommendations and in some cases will mandate specific actions designed to bring to bear all College resources to help the student improve their academic standing.
 The PACC has broad authority to review students' records, decide how best the College can assist the student academically, and can recommend a broad number of resources designed to support the student intellectually, emotionally and professionally.

 PACC is not a disciplinary committee.